Pierre Bézier: Background

 From 1968 to 1979 Bézier was Professor of Production Engineering at the Conservatoire National des Arts et Métiers.

-He wrote four books and numerous papers, and received several distinctions including the Steven Anson Coons Award from the Association for Computing Machinery and an honorary doctorate from the Technical University Berlin.
+He wrote four books and numerous papers, and received several distinctions including the Steven Anson Coons Award from the Association for Computing Machinery and an honorary doctorate from Technische Universität Berlin.
 He was an honorary member of the American Society of Mechanical Engineers and of the Société Belge des Mécaniciens, president of the Société des Ingénieurs et Scientifiques de France, Société des Ingénieurs Arts et Metiers, and one of the first Advisory Editors of Computer-Aided Design magazine.

 With his family's consent, the Solid Modeling Association established The Pierre Bézier Award for Solid, Geometric and Physical Modeling and Applications in 2007.

 Bézier curve

-Bézier popularized but did not actually create the Bézier curve — using such curves to design automobile bodies.
+Bézier popularized but did not actually create the Bézier curve—using such curves to design automobile bodies.
 The curves were first developed in 1959 by Paul de Casteljau using de Casteljau's algorithm, a numerically stable method to evaluate Bézier curves.
 The curves remain widely used in computer graphics to model smooth curves.

 Bézier developed the notation, consisting of nodes with attached control handles, with which the curves are represented in computer software.
 The control handles define the shape of the curve on either side of the common node, and can be manipulated by the user, via the software.

 Bézier curves were adopted as the standard curve of the PostScript language and subsequently were adopted by vector programs such as Adobe Illustrator, CorelDRAW and Inkscape.
 Most outline fonts, including TrueType and PostScript Type 1, are defined with Bézier curves.